 Rafael has now come back to give back to the community and knowing what it takes to be at the next level he wants to help players accomplish their dreams and aspirations.

-Norberto Ramos played high school baseball at De La Salle Institute as a utility player, primarily in the infield.
-From there, Norberto attended Saint Xavier University where he played 3rd/2nd base and graduated with a Bachelors Degree in Finance.
+Norberto attended Saint Xavier University where he played 3rd/2nd base and graduated with a Bachelors Degree in Finance as well as an MBA in Management.